Zeroto521/my-data-toolkit/doc/source/guide/transformer_description.md

 ### Engineering of Data Preprocessing

-What would be going on if there are a lot of transformers?
+{class}`dtoolkit.transformer` could handle what a mess codes of data preprocessing codes.

 A surprise comes here.

-So {class}`dtoolkit.transformer` could handle what a mess codes of data preprocessing codes.

 It can face to the engineering of data preprocessing.

+- {class}`~pandas.DataFrame` gives a good view to show the data.
+- {class}`~dtoolkit.transformer.Transformer` contains the processing or transforming methods.
+- {class}`~sklearn.pipeline.Pipeline` as the manager to control the running.

 ![DToolKit for transformer](../_static/transformer-with-pipeline.png)